WAHOO KICKR Review

-Either way, the KICKR18 is similar to the KICKR17 is similar to the KICKR16, the latter of which are now notably discounted online by WAHOO.
+Either way, the KICKR18 is similar to the KICKR17 is similar to the KICKR16 (and the KICKR 18 !).
 And this release also coincides with the release of an upgraded KICKR SNAP17, mid-range trainer and the KICKR CLIMB gradient simulator which is not compatible with KICKR2016, V2.

 KICKR17 introduced some minor physical changes for mechanical compatibility – notably with their new KICKR-CLIMB unit; disc brake clearance and with thru axle compatibility (12×142, 12×148).

 For those of you new to the KICKR you will find a product that is targeting the high-end of the market.
 The KICKR claims accuracy BUT ALSO how that accuracy is delivered with a ‘true-responsive‘ ride feel.
-The KICKR17 keeps the same level of ‘professional-grade durability’ as before, also giving you 2000w of resistance.
+The KICKR keeps the same level of ‘professional-grade durability’ as before, also giving you 2000w of resistance.
 It also keeps the additions of last year’s accuracy improvements, noise reduction, LED status lights and carry handle.

-The KICKR17 is compatible with pretty much all leading apps and head units.
+The KICKR is compatible with pretty much all leading apps and head units.
 I can’t think of one it’s not compatible with.

 WHAT’S A SMART TRAINER?

 A smart trainer is ‘just’ a digitally controlled cycling mechanism.
 But the real smartness come with how technology interfaces with that: